 The old configuration file /etc/nds.conf is migrated to /etc/opt/novell/eDirectory/conf directory.
-The old configuration file /etc/nds.conf is renamed to /etc/nds.conf pre88 and the old log files under /var/nds are retained for reference.
+The old configuration file /etc/nds.conf is renamed to /etc/nds.conf_pre88 and the old log files under /var/nds are retained for reference.

-NOTE: "ndsconfig upgrade" has to be run after nds-install, if upgrade of the DIB fails and nds-install asks to do so.
+NOTE: "ndsconfig upgrade" has to be run after nds-install, if upgrade of the DIB fails and ndsinstall asks to do so.
+NOTE: Health check fails due to time sync.
+To resolve this issue, perform a time sync between the instances.
+You can ignore this warning message during upgrade.